← Math & statistics

 How it's calculated

-If (t, f(t)) is on the base graph, then it becomes (t/b + h, a·f(t) + v) on the transformed graph (when b ≠ 0).
-This is a quick way to sanity-check shifts and stretches.
+If (t, f(t)) is on the parent graph, it becomes (t/b + h, a·f(t) + v) on the transformed graph when b ≠ 0.
+Use that point mapping to sanity-check the graph against the algebra.

 FAQ